Vadims06/ospfwatcher/README.md

 Set GRE tunnel network where <GRE tunnel ip address> is placed to `quagga/config/ospfd.conf`

 Check OSPF neighbor, if there is no OSPF adjacency between network device and OSPF Watcher, check troubleshooting `OSPF Watcher <-> Network device connection` section below (to run diagnostic script).
-7. Start log export to Topolograph and/or ELK
+7. Start log export to Topolograph and/or ELK (optionally if you configured Step 2 or 3)
 ```
+docker-compose build
 docker-compose up -d
 ```